HYCarol/HYCarol/README.md

 I’m a software development student passionate about technology and learning new things.
 Currently, I’m exploring **Java**, **JavaScript**, **Python** and **Web development**, building small projects to improve my skills.

-When I’m not coding, I love exploring new technologies, learning about UI/UX design, and discovering better ways to organize my projects.

 📫 **Contact:** carolinahatakeyama2@gmail.com

 ---